flythereddflagg/flythereddflagg.github.io/python_book/docs/25-Do-a-Project.md

 ### Main-loops

+This is a review of the idea of a REPL main-loop that was previously introduced.
 Write out the following and run it as well:

 ```python
 # mainloop.py